 - 2. Click the Edit button in the lower left corner.
-The GP Output Edit will open, offering the following settings: - " Output Mode: This is a drop-down list, offering the following options: - " Direct Output Value: Output will be low or high determined by the Output Value selection below. - Square Wave: Output will generate a programmable square wave determined by the configuration. - >> Output Enabled: Check this box to enable or disable the output.
+The GP Output Edit will open, offering the following settings: - " Output Mode: This is a drop-down list, offering the following options: - Direct Output Value: Output will be low or high determined by the Output Value selection below. - " 1PPS: Output will occur at a rate of one pulse per second. - " IPPM:Output will occur at a rate of one pulse per minute. - Square Wave: Output will generate a programmable square wave determined by the configuration. - Custom: Output will be customized according to specific parameters. - Output Enabled: Check this box to enable or disable the output.
 If Enabled, additional configurable parameters will be displayed.